 Graduates of Laconia High School, Gilford High School, and Belmont High School in New Hampshire as well as Winnisquam Regional High School, Prospect Mountain High School and Interlakes Highschool, along with home schooled and private school students, who reside in Belknap County.

-Legal residents of Laconia, Gilford, or Belmont, New Hampshire
+Legal residents of Laconia, Gilford, and Belmont, New Hampshire.

-Only one application is necessary to apply for all the scholarship funds administered by the Lakes Region Scholarship Foundation.
-However there are a few exceptions.
+Only one application is necessary to apply for most of the scholarship funds administered by the Lakes Region Scholarship Foundation.
+There are a few exceptions.
 These can be found below under "Additional Scholarship Competition Opportunities".